KRR-Oxford/DeepOnto/README.md

 $\textsf{DeepOnto}$ relies on [OWLAPI](http://owlapi.sourceforge.net/) version 4 (written in Java) for ontologies.

-We use what has been implemented in [mOWL](https://mowl.readthedocs.io/en/latest/index.html) that uses [JPype](https://jpype.readthedocs.io/en/latest/) to bridge Python and Java Virtual Machine (JVM).
+We follow what has been implemented in [mOWL](https://mowl.readthedocs.io/en/latest/index.html) that uses [JPype](https://jpype.readthedocs.io/en/latest/) to bridge Python and Java Virtual Machine (JVM).

 !!!
 Warning